BryTheGuy98/CSC131_ClientProject/README.md

 ### C. Node Mailer

 This application implements emailing a PDF to the client using [nodemailer](https://nodemailer.com).
-Nodemailer is ideal for this process, because nodemailer does not incurr any charges for using the `gmail` provider (which is nice because this project is already hosted on Google infrastructure).
+Nodemailer is ideal for this process, because nodemailer does not incur any charges for using the `gmail` provider (which is nice because this project is already hosted on Google infrastructure).

-Nodemailer does require some evironment variables, which are described in [setting up local development](#b-local).
+Nodemailer does require some environment variables, which are described in [setting up local development](#b-local).

 ## II.
 Project Structure

-The project has three main folders.
+The project has three main folders:

 > [!IMPORTANT]
 > The root folder contains a `package-lock` and `package` file, but these contain no modules.
-They instead provides some hepler npm commands, such as installation for the `tectonic` binary and running the local Firebase emulator.
+They instead provides some helper npm commands, such as installation for the `tectonic` binary and running the local Firebase emulator.
 The `package-lock` and `package` file dealing with actual node modules and the code are under the `functions/` directory.

 ### A. tectonic

 This module is a wrapper module around the [Tectonic](#i-tectonic) LaTeX compiler.

 **The need**: Simply uploading the Tectonic binary within the `function` code uploaded does not give it the permissions necessary to read and write files.
-This is not-optimal as this compiler needs to (1) read the input `.tex` file and (2) compile it to PDF.
+This is not optimal as this compiler needs to (1) read the input `.tex` file and (2) compile it to PDF.
-**The solution**: Installed node modules get all permissions on the host OS (`777`), thus creating a local node module will allow us to compile LaTeX.
+**The solution**: Installed node modules get all permissions on the host OS (`777`), thus creating a local node module which will allow us to compile LaTeX.

 The local node module provides an interface to interact with the included binaries:
 1. `linux x64`: The Google Function host runs on Ubuntu 22.04 x64.